-An off-grid organic farm in the western hill ranges of south India near the town of Madikeri.
-It is located at the edge of a forest with natural springs and waterfalls and is very secluded.
-A large part of the property is a private wilderness project hosting seasonal wildlife from elephant, boar, small animals like civet cats, rabbits and numerous birds.
+We are an off-grid organic farm and private Buddhist retreat located in the South western Mountain range of Coorg district in South India.
+It is located at the edge of a forest with natural spring and pristine environment.
+A large part of the property is a wilderness project hosting seasonal wildlife from elephant, boar, small animals like civet cats, rabbits, reptiles and numerous birds.